biocom-uib/halodb-api/README.md

 In addition, the Firebase credentials JSON should be placed into `secrets/firebase_credentials.json`.

-### Loading a snapshot
+### Option 2.
+From existing data.

-Alternatively, load a snapshot.
+Alternatively, copy existing data from a running instance.
 It should contain the following data:

 - `volumes/mysql_data/...`
 - `volumes/tmp/...`